 Carolyn Bloodworth, Secretary & Treasurer for the Consumers Energy Foundation, talked about how the opportunity to help the community thrilled Consumers Energy as they work to make an impact on those areas they serve.
 Carolyn said, "we are keeping our commitment to the community we serve."

-Monroe County is the anchor of a region that has geographic and infrastructure advantages for the logistic sector.
-The county has 26 qualified individuals for every open logistics job.
+- Monroe County is the anchor of a region that has geographic and infrastructure advantages for the logistic sector.
+The county has 26 qualified individuals for every open logistic position.

 - For the very reason Monroe County is a great place for business and industry, it is also a great place to live.
 With its small town atmosphere and close proximity to both Detroit and Toledo, Ohio, there is always something to do.

 - The County of Monroe is at the southeastern corner of Michigan along Lake Erie.